emk/subtitles-rs/substudy/README.md

 Linux trusts you to run software you download.

 Normally, MacOS and Windows want all programs to be signed by a developer.
-This would cost me money every year ($99/year for MacOS, and around $300–400/year for an EV certificate Windows).
+This would cost me money every year ($99/year for MacOS, and around $300–400/year for an EV certificate for Windows).
 You might be able to work around this by following these instructions:

 - [MacOS: Open an app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac)
 - [OK Windows 10, we get it: You really do not want us to install this unsigned application.
 But 7 steps borders on ridiculous](https://www.theregister.com/2020/06/05/windows_10_microsoft_defender_smartscreen/)